-Adelaide is the departure point for many cruises around Australia and a cosmopolitan city with a growing arts and music scene.
+Adelaide is the departure point for many cruises around Australia and a cosmopolitan city with an up-and-coming art and music scene.
 Adelaide also boasts an excellent range of restaurants and serves as the launching point for wine tasting tours of the famed Barossa Valley.
-The region has been producing wine since 1842, including cabernet sauvignons, mataro, Grenache, Semillon and tawnys, ad best known for its shiraz and Riesling.
+The region has been producing wine since 1842, including cabernet sauvignon, Mataro, Grenache, Semillon, and tawny, and is best known for its shiraz and Riesling.

 Neptune Island offers a unique thrill for the truly brave and adventurous on a South Australia luxury cruise!
 Only a few spots in the world offer the opportunity to go cage diving with Great White Sharks, and Neptune Island is one of them.
 Climb into a submerged cage and stare down these apex predators or, if you coming face to face with “Jaws” doesn’t appeal to you, try swimming with seals or fishing for whiting and pink snapper.

 Port Lincoln is known as the tuna fishing capital of Australia and it’s quite probable the delicious bluefin tuna you enjoyed at that fancy Adelaide restaurant came from here.
 In addition to tuna, Port Lincoln produces kingfish, abalone, oysters, mussels, and lobster, earning it the title of “Seafood Capital of Australia”.
 Visitors tour this small but lovely port city overlooking Boston Bay, all while learning about the area’s fishing industry — as well as enjoying its product.